Dalimil/Facebook-London-Hackathon/helper-chrome-extension/README.md

-# Helper extension for Mozaic
+# Helper extension for Mosaic

-**This is just a simple extension that allows you to move all your currently opened browser tabs to Mozaic with one click.**
+**This is just a simple extension that allows you to move all your currently opened browser tabs to Mosaic with one click.**